gsverhoeven/fumbbl_replays/description_of_fumbbl_replay_files.md

 ## The list of Player states

 At any time, each Player is in a particular PlayerState.
+PlayerState contains Player State encoded as x-bit integer, with State modifiers (i.e. a PRONE that is also ROOTED) as higher bits that can be set.

 ```
 export default class PlayerState {